-- View the Passwords article to help choose a strong password.
+View the Passwords article to help choose a strong password.

 Your servername (aka hostname) controls where your email is sent from and sent to.
 There is only one recommended servername (hostname) you should use at DreamHost.
 It's your specific mail cluster name your account is assigned to.
 For example, your mail servername will be one of the following:

 In the past, it was possible to use mail.example.com to connect (where example.com is your actual domain name).
 Due to how modern mail clients handle security, this is now NOT recommended as it may throw connection errors.
-Please ensure you are only using your mail cluster servername when connecting.
+Please ensure you are only using your mail servername when connecting.

 Where to find your mail hostname (cluster) name